-The revolutionaries were successful in toppling the shogunate, but that does not mean that centralization went smoothly.
-The government had control of territories directly under the jurisdiction of the shogunate, but individual fiefs retained administrative organizations and taxation powers, and this forced the new government to continue to print inconvertible notes to cover its own tax shortfalls.
+taxation powers, and that forced the new government to continue to print inconvertible notes to cover its own tax shortfalls.
 Discipline lax, the fiefs degraded their own coins and at irregular intervals issued their own fiat money.
 The new government therefore faced more than just a massive outflow of gold coins.
 It was frequently involved in disputes with foreign merchants over the handling of inconvertible notes.

-Having realized that the diplomatic problems in Yokohama were actually financial problems for Japan, Okuma launched a sharp attack on Kimimasa Yuri, who was responsible for government accounting, and proposed a program to issue a uniform currency and rebuild the national finances.
-As a result, in 1869, Okuma suddenly found himself succeeding Yuri as minister of finance.
-Estimates from 1869 put the total revenue of the Meiji government at approximately 1.98 million koku (1 koku meant that an amount of rice that an average adult could live for a year in those days) of rice, and total expenditures, including interest on domestic and foreign bonds, at 3.24 million koku.
+Having realized that the diplomatic problems in Yokohama were actually financial problems for Japan, Okuma launched a sharp attack on Kimimasa Yuri, who was responsible for government accounting, and proposed a program to issue uniform currency and rebuild the national finances.
+As a result, in 1869, Okuma suddenly found himself succeeding Yuri as Minister of Finance.
+Estimates from 1869 put the total revenue of the Meiji government at approximately 1.98 million koku of rice, and total expenditures, including interest on domestic and foreign bonds, at 3.24 million koku.
 It was thus running a deficit of 1.26 million koku.
-What is more, only 8 million koku of the total 30 million koku in Japan was under the government's direct control; most remained in the hands of the former fief lords.
-Unequal treaties meant that, even in 1876, tariff revenue brought in only 3.2% of Japan's total income.
-It was therefore an urgent task for the Meiji government to bring gross domestic income under its control.
+What is more, only 8 million koku of the total 30 million koku in Japan was under the government's direct control; most remained in the hands of the former fiel lords.
+Unequal treaties meant that even in 1876, tariff revenue brought in only 3.2% of Japan's total income.
+It was therefore urgent for the Meiji government to bring gross domestic income under its control.
 Adding to all this, expenses continued to increase as the country moved to modernize and develop the infrastructure required of a modern state, establish a Western-style military, and promote industry to reduce imports.

-In the midst of these financial troubles, by December 1872, hereditary stipends to noble samurai-hereditary stipends and other special subsidies-accounted for approximately 32% of all expenditures.
-The samurai class was not just a major financial burden on the new government; it was also an impediment to establishing a modern state.
+In the midst of the financial troubles, from stipends to December 1872, hereditary stipends to noble samurai-- hereditary stipends, reward stipends and temple/shrine stipends-- accounted for approximately 32% of all expenditures.
+The samurai class was not just a major financial burden on new government; it was also an impediment to establishing a modern state.
 This fact caused the lower samurai class, the main drivers of the Restoration, to lose faith in the new government.
-The leaders, however, were confronted by both diplomatic and financial problems, and having grown from revolutionaries to Restoration officials, they could not allow their personal feelings to get in the way of dismantlement of the samurai.
-It was a particularly urgent issue for Okuma to eliminate hereditary stipends so that he could progress with unifying the currency, preventing specie outflow and building sound national finances.
+The leaders, however, were confronted by both diplomatic and financial problems, and having grown from revolutionaries to Restoration officials, they could not allow their personal feelings to get in the way of the dismantlement of the samurai.
+It was particularly urgent for Okuma to eliminate hereditary stipends so that he could get on with unifying the currency, preventing the outflow specie and building sound national finances.